eziodeyk/OR-ML-survey/README.md

 further work: analyse other benchmark datasets; identify the best learning scenario; define a custom loss function.

 #### Learning to run Heuristics in Tree Search
 Elias B. Khalil et al. 2017.
 IJCAI.
 ***the use of machine learning for predicting whether a heuristic would succeed at a given node.***

 Two sides to constrained optimization problem:
 * ***to find feasible solutions to the problem instances at hand*** (prime side);
 * ***to prove the optimality of the best feasible solution found*** (dual side).
 core idea: ***combining primal heuristics with exact branch-and-bound search to improve solution finding***.

 **Primal Integral** --> ***the quality of and the speed at which feasible solutions are found***.
 **Primal Integral Optimization** --> to find the subset of nodes resulting into minimum value of the primal integral

-online setting (vs offline setting)
+online setting (vs offline setting).

 Run-When-Successful(RWS:a rule-of-thumb) --> ***provides theortical gaurantee under a simplified setting***.
 > dynamically decide whether to run the heuristic at a given node, based on the instance characteristics, node characteristics and status of the search.

 **node features**:
 * global features
 * depth features
 * node LP features
 * scoring features for fractional variables

 #### Learning When to Use a Decomposition
 Markus Kruber et al. 2017.
 core idea: ***Given a MIP, a DW decomposition, and a time limit, will GCG using DW optimally solve faster than SCIP?***.
 note: GCN -- ***an extention to well-established MIP solver SCIP***; ***several detectors look for possible DW reformulation of the original MIP model***;
-The key factors: 1. the features catch relevant information; 2. training data represent the test data; 3. use a appropriate binary classifier (nearest neighbors; support vector machine with an RBF kernel, random forests).
+The key factors:
+* 1. the features catch relevant information;
+* 2. training data represent the test data;
+* 3. use a appropriate binary classifier (nearest neighbors; support vector machine with an RBF kernel, random forests).

 features for the binary classifier: instance statistics (decomposition-based statistics); detectors; time-remaining after detection.

 comparison among four solvers: ***the standard branch-and-cut MIP solver SCIP; GCG that tries to detect a decomposition and perform a DW reformulation accordingly***; SL stands for the methodology proposed in the paper; OPT by alwayls selecting the best solver.

 Performance:
 > ***SL scheme with KNN catches roughly 2/3 of the improvement potential of OPT with respect to SCIP***.
 > accuracy at up to 80 percents on subset of cases where GCG is selected by the model.

 #### Learning to Branch (pending).